Integrating Genesys Predictive Engagement into Genesys Engage on-premises

-To deploy the agent desktop, which is a required component for Predictive Engagement integration into a Genesys Engage installation, see the following document:
+To deploy the agent desktop, which is a required component for Predictive Engagement integration into a Genesys Multicloud CX installation, see the following document:

 Developers integrate Genesys Widgets into the consumer-facing website and can customize web tracking.
-You can find information about how to perform these tasks in the following documents:
+For more information about how to perform these tasks, see the following documents: